Special thanks to our wonderful/charitable sponsors who have donated their time and services for free.

 The Marino Local History Society is proud to announce our partnership with the Lorcan Film Unit and the Crowe Film Archive.
 The recently discovered hoard of films once thought lost, represents an integral part of our local, social, and urban history.
 The films have received a phenomenal response both here in Ireland and abroad.
 The Marino Local History Society is now managing this historical film archive.
 We are currently working our way through restoring thirty films, with dozens more unopened films tins.
 The goal of this project is to preserve and to create durable copies without any significant loss of quality.

 The man behind the camera was the talented Mr Leslie Crowe.
-A Dublin Firefighter who spent the 50’s, 60’s and 70’s filming Dublin Life.
+A Dublin Firefighter who spent the 50’s, 60’s and 70’s filming Dublin life.
 He captured the old and new of the time and has left us with an engaging insight into Dublin’s past through his wonderful cinematic work.
-Some of the material is accompanied by his voice over with his son who played the piano.
+Some of the material is accompanied by his voice over with his son who playing the piano.
 From his passion of filming Dublin, Mr Leslie Crowe created ‘Lorcan Film Unit’ which consisted of his family playing a creative role in the filming process.
-In a historical context they were Ireland’s first production company.

 Advert/Flyer : ♥ Marino Local History Society Film Restoration Project

 ♥ Local History Photograph Appeal “Our History in One Thousand Images”